mssfoobar/docs/docs/30_deployment/97-loadtest-RnR -Client.md

 <!-- Chapter content here -->

 ###
-1) A timing close to the time interval is chosen
-2) After activating the dev-mode, start to record the network traffic
-3) load the session.
+1) A number of browsers is opened at the "Replay-web.xxx.xxxx" domain
+2) The number of users supported before the clients experienced errors is recorded

 ---
 3 Findings
 ---
-Replay web is behaving like the normal web in terms of maximum user login per seconds.
+Increasing the number of pods increased the number of users supported